chromium/chromium/media/test/data/README.md

   ffmpeg -i %1 -f image2 -vcodec copy -bsf h264_mp4toannexb "%d.h264"
 - manually convert one of created Non-IDR annexb file to avc bitstream.
   (replace annexb start code with length)

+### hls/ directory
+This directory contains all the HLS files needed to run pipeline integration tests against the HLS demuxer.
+The readme file in this directory contains specific steps to regenerate media and manifest files.